Established 2005

 The MACS facelift uses smaller incisions and vertical suspension sutures to support the midface and lower face with reduced tissue disruption.
 It may be suitable for selected patients with specific anatomical needs.

-Facelift recovery varies depending on the surgical technique used, individual healing response and overall health.
-While experiences differ between patients, facelift surgery involves a structured recovery period and requires appropriate post-operative care.
+Your facelift aftercare varies depending on the surgical technique used, your individual healing response, and your overall health.
+While experiences vary among patients, facelift surgery involves a structured recovery period and requires appropriate postoperative care.

-At Aesthetica Image Centre, facelift patients are supported with comprehensive aftercare, which may include:
+At Aesthetica Image Centre, our patients are supported with comprehensive aftercare, which may include:

 You will receive clear guidance on wound care, activity restrictions and expected healing milestones.